smartcontractkit/documentation/docs/chainlink-nodes/oracle-jobs/job-types/offchain_reporting.md

 layout: nodes.liquid
 section: nodeOperator
 date: Last Modified
-title: "Off-chain Reporting Jobs"
+title: 'Off-chain Reporting Jobs'
-permalink: "docs/jobs/types/offchain-reporting/"
+permalink: 'docs/jobs/types/offchain-reporting/'
 ---

 OCR jobs (off-chain reporting jobs) are used very similarly to Flux Monitor jobs.
 They update data feeds with aggregated data from many Chainlink oracle nodes.
 However, they do this aggregation using a cryptographically-secure off-chain protocol that makes it possible for only a single node to submit all answers from all participating nodes during each round (with proofs that the other nodes' answers were legitimately provided by those nodes), which saves a significant amount of gas.